Computer Science

 Note: You may need to install libfido2.

-After confirm the Yubikey is recognized, use this command to enroll it:
+After confirming the Yubikey is recognized, use this command to enroll it:

 systemd-cryptenroll --fido2-device=auto <disk-device>

-It will show hint about you may need to press the Yubikey during the process.
+It will show a hint that you may need to press the Yubikey during the process.
 So watch the Yubikey: when its LED flashes, press it to continue.

 Put a line like this into /etc/crypttab.initramfs.
 It will be copied to initramfs by mkinitcpio as /etc/crypttab so that your root partition can be decrypted before it is mounted: